CTM-ITODYS/dehydrate/index.md

 ```markdown
 dehydrate.pl parameter.prmtop trajectory.nc Y
 ```
 At the end, you will get two new files (prmtop and nc) with the DRY prefix.
+You may add this script to your $PATH environment variable.

 ## Sources: